henichole/eCommerce-Project/starting_with_data.md

             score_rank <= 3;

 Answer:
-I found 15 products with identical sentiment score of 0.9 and sentiment magnitude of 1.4:
+I identified 15 products with identical sentiment scores of 0.9 and sentiment magnitudes of 1.4.
+Here are a couple of the products from the list:
-Some of these are listed below:

 "Recycled Paper Journal Set"
-"Women's Long Sleeve Blended Cardigan Charcoal"

-Since both sentiment score and sentiment magnitude is 1.4, I don't see a correlation nor trend in my question.
-0.9 and 1.4 were at an average performance, according to open source results.
+"Women's Long Sleeve Blended Cardigan Charcoal" Considering that both the sentiment score and sentiment magnitude are at 1.4, it seems there might not be a clear correlation or trend in the query.
+These values of 0.9 and 1.4 appear to be in the range of average performance according to open source results.
+Here are a few more products from the list:

 "Tri-blend Hoodie Grey"
 "Infant Short Sleeve Tee Royal Blue"
-" Men's Short Sleeve Hero Tee Charcoal"
+"Men's Short Sleeve Hero Tee Charcoal"